nnaveenraju/claude-code-status-line/README.md

 ---

-*Made with ❤️ and too many Claude tokens by Naveen*
+*Made with ❤️ and Claude by Naveen*